RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 #### Configuration

-On the monitored endpoint (Linux RHEL):
+On the monitored endpoint (Linux CentOS):

 - Add `<localfile>` configuration block to periodically get a list of running processes.
 This can be done in the `ossec.conf` file.